 The Shelbyville Republican’s bill would prevent schools from losing federal funding if they don’t follow the guidelines.

-WASHINGTON (Wednesday, Feb.
-15, 2017) — Rep. Luke Messer (IN-06) issued the following statement today following President Trump’s meeting with Israel Prime Minister Benjamin Netanyahu.
+WASHINGTON (Friday, March 24, 2017) — Rep. Luke Messer (IN-06) issued the following statement today on the health care legislation:

 Today is Veterans Day.
 There is no better day to pay tribute to the heroic men and women who have served and defended our country since its founding.